peterzieba/5Vpld/README.md

 [.SVF File](https://en.wikipedia.org/wiki/Serial_Vector_Format) - Serial Vector Format.
 Generated from the .JED file, the .SVF can be used by any JTAG programmer (vendor-independent) to program a device that has a JTAG interface (So, the ATF150x CPLDs).
 The Windows <a href="https://ww1.microchip.com/downloads/en/DeviceDoc/ATMISP67.zip">ATMISP v6.7</a> or <a href="https://ww1.microchip.com/downloads/en/DeviceDoc/ATMISP7.zip">ATMISP v7</a> tools can be used to generate an .SVF from a .JED file, as well as the <a href="https://github.com/whitequark/prjbureau/blob/main/util/fuseconv.py">fuseconv.py</a> utility by whitequark.
 Once you have an .SVF, you can use tools like OpenOCD or the experimental branches of Afterburner to program a CPLD with a JTAG interface.<br>
 [.XSVF File](http://www.jtagtest.com/pdf/xapp503_svf_xsvf.pdf) - A compressed variant of an .SVF file created by Xilinx.
 This normally never shows up in the tools mentioned here with the exception of the [Open-Source 'Afterburner' Device Programmer](https://github.com/ole00/afterburner/) project, where it is the format that it accepts when programming a JTAG device.
 <br><br>
+Security bit - Aka Security Fuse.
+When enabled, this prevents copying of a device by disabling readout.
+This does not prevent reprogramming of the device -- if the device is eraseable, the security bit is returned to disabled status when erased.
+After programming, verification of the device becomes impossible if the security bit is set, so this bit should be set last if verification is desired.
+The CUPL compiler will produce a .JED file with the security bit set if the 'g' flag is passed.
+Within the JESD3 standard, the G1 command enables device security.
+The ATMISP programmer supports setting this in the interface, and other device programmers may have this option as well, so it need not be set within the .JED file.
+Finally, the Atmel fitters also have a parameter to set this.
+<br><br>
 CSIM.EXE - Part of WinCUPL.
 A tool for simulating the behavior of logic.
 This takes an .SI file (test vectors) and an [.ABS file](abs-decode/).
 Given these it produces an .SO file.
 Only provides functional simulation (so, logic states but not timing)

 <a href="https://www.winehq.org/">Wine</a> - Wine is not an emulator.
 Allows running Windows programs under Linux.<br />